physicsfront/cloud-file-manager/README-UKDE.md

 * https://ukde-dev.physicsfront.com/user/ucfm-test :  This is one of the
   pages where `UKDE-CFM` is intended for.
 This site works now and also in the future as the software gets more fully featured.
+In order to access this page, one must have an account in UKDE.

 # Original README file